scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 :::{figure} ./images/myst-build.png
 :label: fig:export
-Export to PDF using LaTeX or Typst is supported for hundreds of different journal templates in addition to Microsoft Word or JATS XML, which is used throughout scientific publishing.
+Export to PDF using LaTeX or Typst is supported for hundreds of different journal templates in addition to Microsoft Word or JATS XML, which is used throughout scientific publishing (showing content from @10.1190/tle35080703.1; CC-BY-SA-4.0).
 :::

 With single-source publishing, we can rely on rich transformations of the source content that can create professional PDFs, interactive HTML, and structured metadata such as JATS XML, which is the current standard for scientific archiving and text-mining.